KeerthanaP/Atlan-Lily/README.md

 ---

 ### **1. Programming Language**
-   **Python**: Ideal for data manipulation and validation, with a large ecosystem of libraries for working with metadata and schemas (e.g., PyArrow, pandas, etc.).
-Python is chosen to ensure the development of scalable, maintainable, and performant services and components.
+   **Python**: Python is ideal for data manipulation and validation, with a large ecosystem of libraries for working with metadata and schemas (e.g., PyArrow, pandas, etc.).
+It is chosen to ensure the development of scalable, maintainable, and performant services and components.

 ---